 You can take the tests as many times as you like, and track your progress.
 You will need a Barking and Dagenham library card and an email address to use GoCitizen.

-Computer training Toggle accordion
+Computer training and online courses Toggle accordion

 The Computer School provides IT based lessons and tutorials including: